-Improving your conversion rate through conversion rate optimization (CRO) techniques is essential for every online business, WooCommerce isn’t an exception.
-It’s true – Woo gives you a really great user experience by default, but there are always have places to improve.
+Improving it through conversion rate optimization (CRO) techniques is essential for every online business, WooCommerce isn’t an exception.
+It’s true – Woo gives you a really great user experience by default, but there are always places to improve.

-Over the last 2 years I’ve figured out some essential numbers to watch on my WooCommerce store (beyond overall conversion rate):
+Over the last 2 years I’ve figured out some essential numbers to watch on my WooCommerce store:

 If it’s above 75% then I usually look for a better traffic source.
 I’m also looking for periodic differences – like terrible bounce rate on just a few days, so I can check those days’ traffic and sales.